Product documentation

 Challenge in Microsoft Dynamics 365 for Finance and Operations location directives: several put away strategies are available to determine an optimal put location.
 Especially if there are many replenishment activities, the distance between the dynamic bulk and the fixed pick location should be minimal.
 Theoretically, this could be set up standard with an almost endless definition of location directives, zones etc. The impact on maintainability and performance would be huge!

-With Advanced Warehouse Management it is possible to store incoming goods on bulk locations in the same vertical location (same rack, same position) as the fixed picking location.
+With Warehouse Management it is possible to store incoming goods on bulk locations in the same vertical location (same rack, same position) as the fixed picking location.
 Or as nearby the fixed picking location as possible.

 Thus, replenish from bulk to pick can be executed optimally because the fork lift or reach truck does not have to move horizontally.
 This saves a lot of time and labor cost, especially for products with a high cubic velocity that need to be picked in less than pallet quantity from ground level.

-Visibility of free locations, or locations that are already assigned as fixed location is added in Advanced Warehouse Management .
+Visibility of free locations, or locations that are already assigned as fixed location is added in Warehouse Management .

 To prepare for peaks in picking activity, replenishment can be run based on minimum stock level (normal or high minimum) to maximum as defined on the fixed location of an item.